Ahlkanvorez/Glottai-site/README.md

 #### Note:
 The current version assumes a REST-Api available on localhost:3000 with endpoints for all the data needed in the app.
 That API is not implemented in this Repo.

+### Note:
+I have switched from AngularJS to ReactJS, and have started a new repository accordingly.
+Here is a link to the new repo: https://github.com/Ahlkanvorez/Glottai-site-react